logicalperson0/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16 The file 16 prints out root and 3 trailing lines after in etc/passwd

 17 The file 17 prints out all rtc/passwd except bin

+18 The file 18 prints out all /etc/ssh/sshd_config staring with a letter